Climate Change Communication in Ireland

 Research into climate change communication in Ireland has only recently emerged as a new field of inquiry.
 However, work carried out to date has revealed four key trends.
 First, there is a general lack of attention in the media regarding the issue of climate change.
 Coverage is at best patchy and continues to be largely confined to a small number of broadsheets.
 Similarly, TV coverage of climate change issues remains scarce.
 Second, there is a strong tendency to segregate climate change from closely related areas such as energy generation or flooding, resulting in highly fragmented coverage of socio-environmental issues that are inseparably intertwined.
 Third, the dominant framing of the issue is particularly narrow, with little room for discussing the participation of the public, radical alternatives, and local contexts.
 Finally, there is almost no discussion of the role of culture and socio-cultural conditions of the everyday in addressing the challenges of climate change, an omission that is mirrored in many other environmental debates (Edmondson & Rau, 2008).

-Despite significant advancements in research over the past 3 to 5 years, serious limitations remain regarding the focus and methodology of climate change communication studies.
+Despite significant advancements in research over the past three to five years, serious limitations remain regarding the focus and methodology of climate change communication studies.
 The selection of sources appears to be particularly critical in this context.
 As outlined in this article, existing studies exhibit a clear broadsheet and print-media bias.
 This is particularly problematic given the continued significance of radio in Ireland, including popular phone-in shows.
 Also there are currently no data available on social media and other online sources.
 Similarly, the exclusion of tabloids, university and special interest papers (e.g., Irish Farmers Journal), local newspapers and freesheets from climate change communication research to date results in a large part of the Irish media landscape remaining underexplored.

 This constitutes a particularly serious knowledge gap given the widespread and geographically varied distribution of these papers (e.g., the weekly circulation of 96,400 copies of freesheets by The Advertiser Newspaper Group covering households in Galway City and County Athlone and parts of the midlands and County Mayo) and the popularity of Irish Farmers Journal in rural parts of Ireland (Aughey & Oakland, 2013, p.
 316).
 Finally, some weaknesses arise from an overemphasis on national-level coverage in much climate change communication research involving the Irish case.
 This leaves significant gaps concerning both international and global media coverage and local-level debate.
 The latter appears to be particularly significant given the strong emphasis in Irish politics and civil society on local-level issues.